 Whether your concerns be for you or someone you love, understand that neglect is one of the more prominent signs of addiction.
 The individual caught in the grip of abuse will often neglect family, employment responsibility, health and many other aspects of daily life.

 Those struggling with addiction may also become involved with other illegal activity or neglect financial responsibility to support their growing habit.
 This may include trading sexual favors, selling stolen merchandise or refusing to pay bills.
+These activities are common in the streets across our nation as addiction across America continues to destroy lives.

 Effects of Addiction Upon Friends and Family